tldr-pages/tldr/pages/linux/dmenu.md

 `ls | dmenu -m {{1}}`

-- Display dmenu at the botton of the screen:
+- Display dmenu at the bottom of the screen:

 `ls | dmenu -b`